gonX/dustforce-wiki/website/_enemies/forest/hawk.md

 A mostly complete entity present in the game files that was not used in the completed game.
 Can be exposed in the level editor through [Dustmod](http://dustmod.com/).

 When it initiates an attack, the hawk will be attracted towards your mouse cursor.
-This can cause desyncs, as the standard replay format does not record mouse position.
+This may cause desyncs if you are not using Dustmod, as the standard replay format does not record mouse position.